British Rail Class 507: Description

 Originally, each three-car set seated 234 passengers, this figure being reduced to 222 following interior modifications during the 1990s.
 After the introduction of high back seats during refurbishment in 2004/2005 this was reduced to 192 with space for cyclists and disabled people improved.

-The Class 507 (and 508) replaced LMS-designed Class 502 EMUs on the Northern Line and Class 503 EMUs on the Wirral Line.
+The Class 507 (and 508) replaced LMS-designed Class 502 EMUs on the Northern line and Class 503 EMUs on the Wirral line.

-Current operations

-From new, all Class 507 units have worked the Merseyrail network.
-Sets have been used interchangeably between the Northern Line and the Wirral Line since 1997, so work the following: